-My daycare kids love making homemade dolls, and they also love crating with yarn and fabric scraps so we combined all three, and made these adorable paint stick dolls one day last week during March break.
+My daycare kids love making homemade dolls, and they also love crafting with yarn and fabric scraps so we combined all three, and made these adorable paint stick dolls one day last week during March break.
 The hooligans absolutely LOVED the process!

 The inspiration for this doll craft came from the craft stick dolls we made recently.
 Those were a huge hit, but I thought it would be fun to use paint sticks for this next round of dolls.

 Paint sticks are bigger than a craft stick (or popsicle stick), so they’re easier for little hands to manipulate, and because they’re wider than a craft stick we were able to use fabric swatches in addition to yarn for decorating them.